ERAU-VEX-Robotics/coding-resources/Style_Guide.md

 ### General Code Documentation

 Wherever the exact purpose of a block of code isn't obvious, a comment should be included explaining what the code is supposed to do.
+The below example illustrates this, with a complicated block of code inside an arbitrary function.
 ```
 <return_type> <function_name>(<param_name>) {
     ...

     /**
-     * <An explanation of what the following block of code does>
+     * An explanation of what the following block of code does.
      */
     <complex algorithm inside a function>
 }